 He has been a volunteer faculty member for Orbis the flying eye hospital charity and is chairman of its programme committee for Europe Middle East and Africa.

-Stephen Vernon trained at Bristol University Medical School and then in Bristol and Oxford Eye Hospitals and was a Consultant Ophthalmologist at University Hospital Nottingham from April 1986 until June 2015 running services in glaucoma, diabetic retinopathy and neuro-ophthalmology, He now practices privately and, since his appointment in May 2016, in an honorary capacity as the Vice President of the Royal College of Ophthalmologists.
+Stephen Vernon trained at Bristol University Medical School and then in Bristol and Oxford Eye Hospitals and was a Consultant Ophthalmologist at University Hospital Nottingham from April 1986 until June 2015 running services in glaucoma, diabetic retinopathy, and neuro-ophthalmology, He now practices privately and, since his appointment in May 2016, in an honorary capacity as the Vice President of the Royal College of Ophthalmologists.
 He was a pioneer of shared care in glaucoma in the early 1990s and later chaired the Royal College Glaucoma Guidelines working Party, and the Department of Health Working Party on Glaucoma Management.
-He was the President of the Midland Ophthalmological Society in 2001 and later the inaugural Chairman of the revitalised UKEGS in 2005 having served on the committee for many years previously.
+He was the President of the Midland Ophthalmological Society in 2001 and later the inaugural Chairman of the revitalized UKEGS in 2005 having served on the committee for many years previously.
 He currently chairs the ATHENA educational programme for glaucoma.

 He has over 175 scientific publications mainly on glaucoma and diabetic retinopathy detection and management.
-He was the director of BEAP, a large scale epidemiological project on eye disease in the elderly that ran from 2002 to 2006 and is still providing valuable data from on-going analysis.
+He was the director of BEAP, a large-scale epidemiological project on eye disease in the elderly that ran from 2002 to 2006 and is still providing valuable data from on-going analysis.
 In 2008 the University of Nottingham bestowed upon him the title of Honorary Professor and in 2009 the College of Optometrists awarded him an honorary fellowship in recognition for his research into glaucoma and for his work for the College.

 Copyright 2018 Adore conference.
 All Rights Reserved.